 30,000,000 in India (2000 SIL).
-Population total all countries: 33,890,000.
-12,000,000 monolinguals (1998).
+No monolinguals (1998).
+Total users in all countries: 33,890,000.

 Bihar, from Muzaffarpur on the west, past Kosi on the east to western Purnia district, to Munger and Bhagalpur districts in the south, and Himalayan foothills north.
 Delhi, Kolkata, Mumbai.
 Many settled abroad.
 Cultural and linguistic centers are Madhubani and Darbhanga towns.
 Janakpur also important culturally and religiously.